jbreizh/ImagePainting/README.md

 ### Hardware Prerequisites

-* **USB Battery bank:** I use sony CP-V3A for 60 Leds.
+* **USB Battery bank :** I use sony CP-V3A for 60 Leds.
 Take care of the output amps and use regular USB.

 * **Board :** I use Wemos D1 mini clone, but i should work on other ESP8266 base board like NodeMCU.